The integrality conjecture and the cohomology of preprojective stacks

-Both Lemmas \ref{lem2} and \ref{lem3} will use the dimensional reduction theorem, which is recalled as Theorem \ref{dimRedThm}.
+By Theorem \ref{purityThm} the target is pure, of Tate type, and so $\DT_{\tilde{Q},\tilde{W},\dd}\otimes\LL^{ 1/2}$ is also pure, of Tate type.
+It follows that the Tate twist $\DT_{\tilde{Q},\tilde{W},\dd}$ is pure, of Tate type. \end{proof} The proof of both Lemmas \ref{lem2} and \ref{lem3} will use the dimensional reduction theorem, recalled as Theorem \ref{dimRedThm}.
 Let $Q^+$ be obtained from $\tilde{Q}$ by deleting all of the arrows $a^*$, and let $Q^{\op}$ be obtained from $\tilde{Q}$ by deleting all the arrows $a$ and all the loops $\omega_i$.
 We decompose

 If we let $\mathbb{C}^*$ act on $X(\tilde{Q})_{\dd}$ via the trivial action on $X(Q^+)_{\dd}$ and the weight one action on $X(Q^{\op})_{\dd}$, then $\Tr(\tilde{W})_{\dd}$ is $\mathbb{C}^*$-equivariant in the manner required to apply Theorem \ref{dimRedThm}.
 In the notation of Theorem \ref{dimRedThm}, we have that $Z'\subset X(Q^+)_{\dd}$ is determined by the vanishing of the matrix valued functions, for $a\in Q_1$